uhop/dcl-site/source/docs/general/multi-stage-construction/index.md

 about it in
 [More on 0ms timeouts](http://lazutkin.com/blog/2012/jul/28/more-on-0ms-timeouts/).
 * What if as soon as we constructed an object we started to use it without waiting for time slices?
-Making this condition part of a constract (e.g., by documenting it) makes use of such objects cumbersome.
+Making this condition part of a contract (e.g., by documenting it) makes use of such objects cumbersome.
   * This problem is present even if we use something like [nextTick()](http://nodejs.org/docs/v0.4.7/api/process.html#process.nextTick) of [node.js](http://nodejs.org) instead of `setTimeout()`.